The Making Connections guide

 Accessibility is a complex issue and relies on both physical factors (such as distance from home) and socio-cultural factors (such as people wanting to go somewhere and feeling comfortable there).
 These social factors are generally less obvious but often very significant in making disabled people feel excluded.

-The Making Connections project was designed to address accessibility in terms of these socio-cultural factors, in particular highlighting ways that greenspace can provide rich experiences and a means of disabled people connecting with their community and with their surrounding environment.
-The aim was to work with disabled people to inform professional practice.
+The Making Connections project was designed to address these socio-cultural aspects, in particular highlighting ways that greenspace can provide rich experiences and a means of disabled people connecting with their community and with their surrounding environment.

 The User Survey